Phalcode/gamevault-docs/docs/advanced-usage/linux-client.md

 # Running the Client on Linux

-This page serves as a community-driven guide to assist you in setting up the Crackpipe client on Linux.
+This page serves as a community-driven guide to assist you in setting up the GameVault client on Linux.

 :::caution
-Please note that running Crackpipe on Linux using this method is considered **unsupported** and **unrecommended**.
+Please note that running GameVault on Linux using this method is considered **unsupported** and **unrecommended**.
 It should only be utilized as a last resort when no other options are available.
 :::

 ## Getting the application